grindsa/hockey_graphs/README.md

 hockey_graphs is private software project to create a set of tools rendering charts based on statistics from [Penny-DEL](https://www.penny-del.org/)

-The latest version is hosted at [http://hockeygraphs.dynamop.de/](https://hockeygraphs.dynamop.de/) and contains various charts based on data from
+The latest version is hosted at [http://hockeygraphs.dynamop.de/](https://hockeygraphs.dynamop.de/) and contains various charts which are based on data from
 - 2019/2020 season
 - [Magenta Sport Hockey Cup](https://www.magentasport.de/eishockey/magentasportcup)
 - 2020/2021 season